Modeling dissipation in quantum active matter: Results for the mean-squared displacements

-In Fig.~\ref{fig:1}, we compare MSDs for different dissipation strengths of the static Lindblad master equation \eqref{eq:Lindblad-static}, using the MSD of the driving protocol, $\overline{x_c^2(t)}$, as a reference.
-Specifically, $x_c(t)$ in \eqref{eq:AOUP} corresponds to a \textit{passive} inertial particle, exhibiting $t^3$-scaling at short times before crossing over to diffusion \cite{Huy/etal:2021}.
+In this section, we present the time evolution of the MSD, Eq.\ \eqref{eq:quantum-MSD} by comparing the predictions of both forms of dissipators considered in this paper.
+We analyze different thermalization rates $\gamma$, which we refer to as dissipation strengths by analogy with classical mechanics, since $\gamma$ plays the role of dissipation in the corresponding classical system \eqref{eq:cFPE}.
+We choose $\sqrt{\hbar / m\omega}$ and $\omega^{-1}$ as units of length and time, respectively.
+In Fig.~\ref{Fig:5}, we first compare the MSD of Eq.\ \eqref{eq:quantum-MSD} of the master equation with Lindblad dissipator \eqref{eq:Lindblad-dynamics}, using the classical MSD of the driving protocol, $\overline{x_c^2(t)}$, as a reference.
+We recall that $x_c(t)$ in Eq.~\eqref{eq:AOUP} corresponds to a \textit{passive} inertial particle, exhibiting $t^3$-scaling at short times before crossing over to diffusion \cite{Huy/etal:2021}.
 When $x_c(t)$ acts as a colored-noise input to the moving potential, it drives the particle in a way that breaks the detailed balance, allowing us to study how quantum dissipators influence motion that mimics \textit{active} dynamics.

-For weak dissipation, the MSD exhibits a scaling close to $t^6$, as theoretically predicted for the non-dissipative case \cite{Antonov/etal:2025}.
-However, when the dissipation increases, the effect of the dissipator $\hat{\mathcal{D}}$ becomes more significant, driving the particle towards the origin and thereby reducing the effectiveness of the trapping potential in controlling the quantum particle.

-A convenient way to understand this effect is to describe the system via the Wigner quasi-probability function $W(x,p)$.
-The Wigner function \cite{teVrugt2025} allows one to represent the state of a quantum system by distribution in position-momentum space that is related to the probability distribution in classical statistical mechanics \cite{Wigner:1932}, but can also be negative.
-This allows, among other things, to write quantum-mechanical equations in a way that is very analogous to dynamical equations commonly studied in soft matter physics \cite{teVrugtW2019c,teVrugtTW2021}, which makes them a promising tool in the study of quantum active matter.
-In the Wigner representation, the quantum master equation~\eqref{eq:evolution} corresponds to a Fokker-Planck equation for $W(x,p)$, providing an alternative but fully equivalent description of the same quantum dynamics (see Appendix~\ref{sec:Weyl} for the derivation).
-This Fokker-Planck equation reads

-Here and in what follows the indices $i$ and $j$ represent coordinates $x$ and $p$.
-We note that the Wigner Fokker-Planck equation contains terms that are not present in a classical dissipative harmonic oscillator,